RicardoMolinaCoronel/zubale-technical-assesment/README.md

 The diagram above shows the execution flow of the system:

 1. **Retriever**: Fetches relevant documents based on the user query using FAISS and HuggingFace embeddings.
-2. **MemoryRetriever**: Retrieves past conversation history for the user from SQLite.
+2. **MemoryRetriever**: Retrieves past conversation history for the user by the user_id from SQLite.
 3. **Responder**: Uses the context and history to generate an answer using a language model (e.g., GPT-4 or HuggingFace).
 4. **MemorySaver**: Persists the interaction (query, answer, history) to the database to maintain continuity.